Thomas55555/husqvarna_automower/README.md

 2. Acknowledge prompts to open link, install Husqvarna Automower integration

-3. Acknowledge prompt to setup application credentials
+3. Acknowledge prompt to setup application credentials.

 4. Enter the following from the Husqvrana developer tab: